-Refer to Figure 3.2.1 to mount the Datamate 2200 transmitter to a wall or other flat rigid surface:
+Refer to Figure 3.2.1 to mount the NexGen SFT100 transmitter to a wall or other flat rigid surface:

 - Use four 1/4-inch or M6 bolts and nuts to mount the transmitter to a wall or other flat surface.
 Use bolts and nuts that can withstand the process environment.
-RSM does not supply the bolts or nuts.
-In order to maintain Type 4 rating, the four mounting holes in the bottom of the enclosure must be sealed using the rubber-backed washers supplied with the transmitter. - To minimize stress on the housing, secure all four mounting bolts to the same structure, which should be flat and should not vibrate or move excessively.
+RSM does not supply the bolts or nuts. - To minimize stress on the housing, secure all four mounting bolts to the same structure, which should be flat and should not vibrate or move excessively.
 Do not secure bolts to separate beams, girders, or wall studs which can move independently. - Use washers to shim the housing if the mounting surface is not flat.
 Apply equal torque to all bolts to ensure the transmitter is firmly mounted.
-Red Seal Measurement does not supply washers.
+RSM does not supply washers.